ahaseeb235/wtt_djangoframework_v1/README.md

   - Log daily working hours with time-in and time-out.
   - calculation of total work hours
   - when workday_type is Bank Holiday or Sick Leave or Annual Leave, then time_in/time_out are not required.
-  - Categorize workdays as Training, Sick Leave, Annual Leave, Overtime, etc.
+  - Categorize workdays as Work, Sick Leave, Annual Leave, Bank Holiday.
 - **Dashboard**:
-  - View total hours worked per month and categorized hours (e.g., Sick Leave, Overtime).
+  - List view of total hours worked per month and categorized hours (e.g., Sick Leave, Overtime).
   - pagination on dashboard page
 - **Data Management and hosting**:
   - use of postgreSQL
   - hosting on render.com
 - **Responsive Design**:
   - Bootstrap-based layouts for seamless use across devices.
-- **Use if Javascript**:
+- **Use of Javascript**:
   - Use of JS for success messages on the pages
   - To add calendar and time functionality for the form.
 (Flatpicker library)